opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 .. tip:: **To open a new Flipbook window every time you run a preview:**

-    1. In File  →  Preferences  →  Preview.
+    1. In File  →  Preferences...  →  Preview.

     2. Activate the **Display in a New Flipbook Window** option.

 .. tip:: **To rewind the preview content automatically after playback:**

-    1. In File  →  Preferences  →  Preview.
+    1. In File  →  Preferences...  →  Preview.

     2. Activate the **Rewind After Playback** option.

 .. tip:: **To display blank frames after each preview playback when looping:**

-    1. In File  →  Preferences  →  Preview.
+    1. In File  →  Preferences...  →  Preview.

     2. Do any of the following: